dyno-might/dyno-might.github.io/_posts/2020-12-09-sales-tax-creates-more-unnecessary-pain-than-value-added-tax.md

 ---
 layout: post
-title: "Sales tax creates more unnecessary pain than value added tax"
+title: Sales tax creates more unnecessary pain than value added tax
 image: /img/vat/books.jpg
+tags:
+  - economics
-tags: explainer economics policy
+  - policy
 description: Explains through a model of selling coconuts while value added taxes distort the economy less than sales taxes.
 permalink: /:year/:month/:day/:title/
-category: "economics"
+category: economics
 ---

 It turns out that sales tax has a huge, gigantic, terrible flaw: It punishes specialized businesses.
 A value added tax (VAT) has no such problems.